 In 2012, Olson returned to his home state of California to become the first ever Deputy Chief in the long-established San Luis Obispo City Fire Department.
 For the previous 138 years, San Luis Obispo City Fire did not have a second-in-command to the Fire Chief.
 Bringing this new position to life in a Department steeped with tradition was an exciting opportunity.
 In 2013, Olson was then selected to lead the San Luis Obispo City Fire Department as its Fire Chief where he implemented the Department’s first strategic plan, brought online significant technology and apparatus enhancements, enhanced internal communications, and connected the Fire Department with the community with great care.
 A trained mediator, planner, and professional life coach, Olson has presented his thoughts on leadership and service at regional and international conferences and symposiums.

-Olson retired from the fire service in October 2018 to pursue opportunities to serve engaged communities seeking smart, creative, sustainable plans for their future.
+Olson retired from the fire service in October 2018 and continues with his service heart as the CEO of the SLO Food Bank where he hopes you will consider making a donation to feed those most in need.
 As a consultant, Olson has helped communities and private organizations develop actionable strategic and operational plans.

 Kevin Cooper began his career in 1980 at the University of Montana studying grizzly bear ecology and working summers as a backcountry ranger and wildlife researcher with the US Park Service at Mount Rainier and Crater Lake National Parks.
 After completing graduate school at the University of Alaska and Oregon State University studying Rocky Mountain elk he moved to San Luis Obispo in 1987 to work as a biologist on the Los Padres National Forest, where he worked as a district, zone, and finally the Forest Biologist before retiring in 2018.